-Following are instances for which corrections to recorded photon doses appear to be warranted:
+The following are instances for which corrections to recorded photon doses might be warranted:

-• In a 1972 study with prototype albedo TLDs used alongside film badges in DP West plutonium areas, film badge readings were about a factor of four higher than TLD results for Pu recovery areas and a factor of two higher in other DP West plutonium areas [LASL 1974 (1/23/74 memorandum); average factor = 3].

-- In a 1963 study with the brass-cadmium film badge used alongside the Cycolac multielement film badge, the brass-cadmium badge underestimated dose at DP West by a factor of two 2 when the radiation was not filtered by glass or steel and a factor of 3 when photons were filtered [LASL 1969 (3/5/63 memorandum); average factor = 2.5]. - From September 1961 to October 1964, a software glitch resulted in exposures to photons over 200 keV in energy from the brass-cadmium badge being treated as soft gamma exposures, causing doses over 100 mrem to be reported low by as much as a factor of 4 [LASL 1969 (10/13/64 memorandum)]. - The Cycolac film badge used 1962 to 1978 over responded to photons with energies below 100 keV, resulting in overestimates of the dose by as much as a factor of 2 in the plutonium facility (Storm et al. 1981). - From March 1963 to March 1973, penetrating photon doses (rem) from plutonium exposures were set equal to delivered exposures (R) in error, causing penetrating gamma doses to reported high by about a factor of 2.9 [LASL 1974 (5/2/73 and 1/23/74 memoranda; the factor of 2.9 corrects for inappropriate reduction in nonpenetrating component to 35% of actual in calibration)].
+- In a 1972 study with prototype albedo TLDs used alongside film badges in DP West plutonium areas, film badge readings were about a factor of 4 higher than TLD results for Pu recovery areas and a factor of 2 higher in other DP West plutonium areas [LASL 1977 (1/23/74 memorandum)]. - In a 1963 study with the brass-cadmium film badge used alongside the Cycolac multi-element film badge, the brass-cadmium badge underestimated dose at DP West by a factor of 2 when the radiation was not filtered by glass or steel and a factor of 3 when photons were filtered [LASL 1969 (3/5/63 memorandum); average factor of 2.5]. - From September 1961 to October 1964, a software problem resulted in treatment of exposures to photons greater than 200 keV in energy from the brass-cadmium badge as soft gamma exposures, which caused doses higher than 100 mrem to be reported low by as much as a factor of 4 [LASL 1969 (10/13/64 memorandum)]. - The Cycolac film badge used from 1962 to 1978 over-responded to photons with energies below 100 keV, which resulted in overestimates of the dose by as much as a factor of 2 in the Plutonium Facility (Storm et al. 1981).
+This finding did not agree with the results of Hankins' six-month study from 1973, which showed a larger over response by film dosimeters compared to the over response by TLDs (Hankins, 2007). - From March 1963 to March 1973, penetrating photon doses (rem) from plutonium exposures were set equal to delivered exposures (roentgen) in error, which caused penetrating gamma doses to be reported high by about a factor of 2.9 [LASL 1977 (5/2/73 and 1/23/74 memoranda; the factor of 2.9 corrects for inappropriate reduction in the nonpenetrating component to 35% of actual in calibration)].